Ellen ‘t Hoen named one of the “50 Most Influential People in IP”

 Also in the category of “notable individuals” working on Covid this year are Diane Peters, the general counsel at Creative Commons, for posting an “Open Covid Pledge” where companies could offer their IP to anyone committed to using it against the pandemic; and Christian Fracassi, who bypassed IP rights by publishing a reverse-engineered file allowing anyone with a 3D printer to make replacement valves for respiratory machines needed to treat Covid patients.
 For non-Covid issues, Emmanuelle Charpentier and Jennifer Doudna were recognised for their discovery of gene editing technique CRISPR-Cas9, for which they won this year’s Nobel Prize in chemistry; George Floyd, whose killing by police sparked a necessary global conversation on racism and in the IP world a series of rebranding over racially charged logos; and Stephen Thaler, who tried (and failed) to secure patent protection over technologies invented by an artificial intelligence rather than a person.

-Kaitlin Mara, MSc, has been writing about international intellectual property and innovation policy for a decade.
+Kaitlin Mara, MSc, has been writing about international intellectual property and innovation policy for a over 15 years.

 Newsletter